Khajuraho Temples in Central India

 Options: Panna National Park is nearby to the temple town.
 Hence those staying there for tiger safaris can visit the temples by travelling a short distance.
 This way they will be able to enjoy tiger safaris as well as visit the World famous monuments.

 You can travel to many places from here on as per your plan.
 In India, MP tourism destinations are increasingly becoming popular.
 There are large number of tour operators who can customise and arrange your trip.

 Dance Festival at Khajuraho

 Annual Dance Festival

 Khajuraho Dance Festival takes place every year in spring.
 The shows are based on Indian classical dances enacted by star performers from all over India and the World.
-The colorful presentation is dazzling bonanza of the finest art form.
+The colourful presentation is dazzling bonanza of the finest art form.

 The festival is attended by the connoisseurs of Indian performing arts, critics, rich and celebrities and regular tourists who flock here in thousands.
 The Event is managed by MPTDC which is a State Government Enterprise.
-Many tour operators offers khajuraho tour packages which are affordable and well organized.
+Many tour operators offers khajuraho tour packages which are affordable and well organised.

 The event is held for one full week.
 But you can choose the package which offers at least three days attendance at the festival.
 This would be the most satisfying moment of your tour of Madhya Pradesh.

 Khajuraho Dance Festival